AI agents, applied

 • The job needs deterministic branchingDynamic-Workflow scripts.

-• Checkpoint-and-resume-across-restarts is the binding constraint → escalate to LangGraph.
+• Checkpoint-and-resume-across-restarts needed → escalate to LangGraph.

 3 Ready-to-run harnesses